 Traditional chocolate ganache is made with equal parts melted chocolate and heavy cream, but it doesn’t have to be made that way.

-The price of cream is expensive right now, so I didn’t want to spend the money to buy it.
-I was feeling discouraged, until I used my brain and realized that heavy cream is simply milk with a higher percentage of butterfat in it.
-By taking whole milk and adding butter to it, a homemade version of heavy cream is created.
+The price of cream is expensive, so I didn’t want to spend the money to buy it.
+I was feeling discouraged until I used my brain and realized that heavy cream is just milk with a higher percentage of butterfat in it.
+By using whole milk with butter added to it, a homemade version of heavy cream is created.